Subscribe to our weekly newsletter and we’ll send updates straight to your inbox

 The turf is fire resistant, but it could be damaged by hot embers, sparks, or open flames.
 Melted and damaged turf sections will need to be replaced so take this into consideration when planning pyrotechnics for events or games.

 Have your maintenance team inspect your field for damages to the surface, seams, logos, or inlays and to pick up trash and other debris immediately following the event.
 Once debris and trash have been picked up, conduct your regular maintenance and grooming practices.
 If you find in your inspection that your field needs repairs, contact our Motz365 Maintenance team for a rapid repair.

-Are you planning to host an event on your synthetic turf field?
 We’ll help you protect it.
 Reach out to the Motz365 team, our in-house synthetic field maintenance and go-to crew for all things turf care.